• EarlyOom a year ago

 Meta has used Qwen as the basis for their Apollo research. https://arxiv.org/abs/2412.10360

-• jasonjmcghee 5 months ago
+• jasonjmcghee a year ago

 I've used "structured output" (with supplied schema) on Google and openai, and function calling / tool use on those, anthropic and others- and afaict they are functionally the same (if you force a specific function / schema).
 Has someone had a different experience?

-• fzysingularity 5 months ago
+• fzysingularity a year ago

 They’re slightly nuanced - every model provider has a slightly different Pydantic /JSON schema compatibility (i.e for handling Literals, Unions, nested subtypes etc).